Johnson and Johnson Opioid Lawsuits Continue

 And while they haven’t reached a verdict yet, the courts are trying.
 Particularly in the cases of Johnson & Johnson big pharma companies such as Janssen.
 The current Opioid lawsuit in Oklahoma holds them accountable for creating a “public nuisance” in the form of a new drug issue and not caring about the faces of an epidemic, along with other charges within the case.

 J&J isn’t the first company to come under heat from the courts regarding their manufacturing and sales of opioid pain management medicines.
 Two other major opioid manufacturers settled last year to avoid further legal consequences.

-The ’90s is when J&J started investing in poppy fields in Tasmania, where they created their own “super” crop.
-The poppy strain they bred and grew is called the Norman poppy.
+In the 1990s, J&J started investing in poppy fields in Tasmania.
+This began the drug-makers creation of their own “super” crop of opium.
+The opium poppy strain produced and cultivate is called the Norman poppy.
 It doesn’t have morphine in it, which is the main ingredient in heroin, but it does have thebaine, which is the base for almost every opioid painkiller.

 Now it would be one thing if J&J were only growing what they needed to make their own supply, through their pharmaceutical branch, Janssen.
 But that’s not what they did.
 Instead, they grew enough poppies to dominate the market, so that major drug manufacturers had to purchase Johnson and Johnson poppies to make their own painkillers – hence the opioid lawsuit going on now.

 It wasn’t a full poppy-market monopoly since the brands had the choice to buy non-Norman poppies, but then they’d have to filter out the morphine themselves.
 From a sales perspective, it was genius.
 They were major opioid manufacturers and were selling to some of the other largest opioid manufacturers as well.
 But from a humanitarian perspective, it was evil.